CTNOriginals/BitburnerGoFilesync/README.md

     you can do --help followed by the name of the argument without the '--'.

     Some arguments may accept a specific amount of parameters where others accept a range.
-    If an argument doesn't have its required parameters, it will say so in the console, this argument will not execute anything after that and will be ignored.
+    If an argument doesnt have its required parameters, it will say so in the console, this argument will not execute anything after that and will be ignored.
     If you pass in more parameters than an argument needs, it simply ignores the overflow.